sst/sst/www/docs/learn/graphql-api.md

 If you're interested in learning GraphQL, we recommend their [the tutorial in their docs](https://graphql.org/learn/).
 :::

+One of the biggest benefits of using GraphQL is that it can effectively separate your frontend and backend.
+In the REST API world, if you needed to make a change to the frontend and display some data differently or display different data, you needed to think about making a change to the APIs themselves.
+In the case of GraphQL, you describe all your data, the relationships, and the actions you can carry out on that data once.
+The frontend can request whatever it needs in a way that makes sense for it.

+These benefits become all the more valuable when you have mutliple clients.
+For example, imagine your desktop site shows all the articles along with their comments, while the mobile site only shows the articles.
+This is easy to do with GraphQL.
+Each client just specifies what it needs.

 GraphQL has a huge community that's built really great tooling around it for things like code-generation, authorization, logging, and much more.

 ### Code-first GraphQL